apptainer/singularity-userdocs/reproducible_scif_apps.rst

     SCIF_APPBIN_foo=/scif/apps/foo/bin

-This is really great because it means that we can have apps interact with one another internally.
+This design means that we can have apps interact with one another internally.
 For example, let’s modify the recipe a bit:

 .. code-block:: none